ev3dev/edu-docs/docs/workflow/development-workflow.md

 There are many ways (formally termed development paradigms) to carry out these steps, some may not even consciously adopt a given paradigm but it came out naturally as part of the exploration.
 Nonetheless, having some semblance of a structured sequence would help reduce the frustrations and confusions involved with program development as the project scales up in complexity.

-## Creating project Makefiles

-The default building process adopted by ev3dev and many other projects uses [`make`](https://www.gnu.org/software/make/) to manage the compilation of files after they have been edited or modified.
-There are many other build management tools available, each with different strengths and weaknesses.
-Nonetheless, the default starting point is to use your IDE to create the necessary project build files, and modify it if necessary for advanced build features.
-For example, Eclipse CDT with the [GNU MCU Eclipse plugin](https://gnu-mcu-eclipse.github.io/) would create standard project folders with the necessary Makefiles for you automatically when creating a New Project.

-*FIXME: Need some additional HOWTOs for Make*

-## Setting up Library and Include Paths

-This involves specifying the paths passed to the cross-compiler and linker.
-For GCC, the compiler command line switches are:
-* `-L <path-to-library>`
-* `-I <path-to-include-directory>`

-In addition, for the generation of the complete program, all custom libraries used by the program would need to be linked with the object files for the program using:
-* `-l <library-archive>`

-> This assumes static linking of libraries used by the program

 ## Syntax highlighting and API completion